sybrew/the-seo-framework/readme.txt

 		* `tsf()->schema()->entities` now report the correct class names.
 		* TODO  Resolved an issue where `tsf()->filter()->escape()->xml_uri()` would emit a PHP deprecation notice when a query parameter was present in the URL.
 		* The `schema.org/WebPage` type reference is resetted now when regenerated.
+		* When switching blogs on multisite, all data memoization for TSF's options and site cache now actually flush via trait `The_SEO_Framework\Traits\Property_Refresher`.
+			* Due to a name change of properties during development, this was accidentally disabled.
+			* This did work as intended for default options.
+			* This feature resolves edge-cases we have yet to encounter, but it could affect post filtering when fetching data from a different blog inside a network.
+			* We also added PTA, Post, Term, and User settings to the refresher, which were previously omitted for performance reasons, which we've now mitigated.
 * **JavaScript API notes:**
 	* **Added:**
 		* JS Event `tsf-updated-block-editor` is now available.